Non-perturbative CPMG scaling and qutrit-driven breakdown under compiled superconducting-qubit control: a single-qubit study: Methods

 \paragraph{Y-\cpmg{} population asymmetry analysis.} The X--Y population asymmetry is quantified as $\langle|\rho_{00} - \rho_{11}|\rangle$ averaged over all pulse numbers.
 Population dynamics are extracted from the physical density matrix $\rho_{\mathbf{0}}$ (the zeroth hierarchy element) at the end of each CPMG sequence.

 \paragraph{Bootstrap uncertainty estimation.} Scaling-exponent uncertainties are estimated via $10{,}000$ bias-corrected and accelerated (BCa) bootstrap resamples~\cite{efron1993introduction} over the $N_\mathrm{d} = 5$ even-$n$ configurations.
 For the Standard--\vppu{} comparison, paired resampling isolates the $\Delta\gamma$ uncertainty from correlated systematic effects.
-Because $N_\mathrm{d} = 5$ yields only $\nu = 3$ residual degrees of freedom, coverage properties of the resulting intervals are validated in Section~\ref{si:bootstrap}.
+Because $N_\mathrm{d} = 5$ yields only $\nu = 3$ residual degrees of freedom, coverage properties of the resulting intervals are validated in SI Sec.~\ref{supp:si:bootstrap}.